 We’re excited to announce our ecosystem-based models of regional connectivity, created with funding from the USGS Northeast Climate Adaptation Science Center.
 We assessed connectivity across the Northeastern U.S. at multiple scales and without relying on predefined conservation targets, thus model results work flexibly with various conservation strategies.
 Results are now available to inform conservation actions aimed at maintaining connected landscapes for multiple species, both locally and across the Northeast.

-Read about it and try the new stopgap web viewer, to be replaced with a full featured site-scoring tool in Spring 2024.
+Read about it and try the new stopgap web viewer, to be replaced with a full featured site-scoring tool in Summer 2024.

 2020 update